klanting/BU-2024-Summer-CS391-Show-Tell/README.md

     - ...
     - grade n (Object)
   - Outputs
+    - grade (Object)

 - Total Converter:
   - Convert the total amount of points for a grade to another total, while keeping the same percentage
   - Inputs
     - grade (Object)
   - Outputs
     - grade (Object)

-- Required Sub Grades
+- Required Grades
-    - This object can set required grades for sub-grades, (ex. on both the project and the exam someone need to pass else the person would receive a grade of 20%)
+    - Require that the grade is higher than the minimum else give it an else grade
     - Inputs
-        - Grade 1 (Object)
-        - Minimum 1 (percentage)
-        - ...
-        - Grade n (Object)
+        - Grade (Object)
-        - Minimum n (percentage)
+        - Minimum (percentage)
-        - Else grade (Object)
+        - Else Max grade (Object)

 - Integer Arithmetic
   - Node to do arithmetic with integers